Learning Plan for Becoming a Codex CLI Expert

 tool_timeout_sec = 30

-A skill packages instructions, resources, and optional scripts so Codex can follow a workflow reliably9.
-The minimum structure:
+A skill packages instructions, resources, and optional scripts so Codex can follow a workflow reliably[^11].
+Where AGENTS.md provides always-on guidance, skills provide on-demand expertise that loads only when relevant — keeping your context window lean.

 .agents/skills/lint-fix/